U.S. Route 15 in Virginia: Culpeper to Maryland

 US 15 continues north through Haymarket, where the highway expands to a four-lane divided highway immediately south of its intersection with SR 55 (John Marshall Highway).
 The U.S. Highway passes through a diamond interchange with I-66 and runs through a suburban area between Catharpin to the east and the Bull Run Mountains to the west.
 At Woolsey, US 15 meets the northern end of SR 234 (Sudley Road) and reduces to two lanes.
 North of Bull Run, where the road enters Loudoun County, the highway passes through a pair of roundabouts at Gilberts Corner.
 US 15 meets US 50 (John Mosby Highway) at the second roundabout.
 The U.S. Highway runs along the east flank of the Bull Run Mountains as it passes James Monroe's estate of Oak Hill just south of the Little River and Oatlands Historic House & Gardens in the community of Oatlands at its crossing of Goose Creek.

 At Virts Corner east of Hogback Mountain, US 15 enters the town of Leesburg as South King Street.
 At SR 7 (Leesburg Bypass), US 15 Bus. continues straight into the downtown area while US 15 joins the eastern side of the four-lane divided bypass.
 US 15 and SR 7 meet the western end of SR 267 (Dulles Greenway) at a trumpet interchange before the two highways diverge at a partial cloverleaf interchange with SR 7 Bus.
 (Harry Byrd Highway) that contains a flyover ramp for westbound SR 7.
 US 15 reduces to two lanes shortly before it meets the northern end of US 15 Bus.
 (North King Street) west of Ball's Bluff Battlefield and National Cemetery.
 Just north of the business route, the highway intersects SR 655 (Whites Ferry Road), which serves White's Ferry, the last remaining ferry crossing of the Potomac River that connects Leesburg with Poolesville, Maryland.
-US 15 passes by the historic homes Rockland and Temple Hall and through the community of Lucketts, which is home to the historic Lucketts School.
+US 15 passes by the historic homes Rockland and Temple Hall and through the community of Lucketts, which is home to the historic Lucketts School and reopened Lucketts Store.
 North of Lucketts, the U.S. Highway veers to the west and runs along the eastern flank of Furnace Mountain.
 The road meets SR 672, which provides access to Lovettsville, before crossing the Potomac River on the Point of Rocks Bridge, a camelback truss bridge, into the Maryland village of Point of Rocks.